Average Weather in Indianapolis Indiana, United States

 The brighter period of the year lasts for 4.0 months, from April 29 to August 30, with an average daily incident shortwave energy per square meter above 5.8 kWh.
 The brightest day of the year is July 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.2 months, from November 5 to February 10, with an average daily incident shortwave energy per square meter below 2.8 kWh.
 The darkest day of the year is December 17, with an average of 1.8 kWh.

 For the purposes of this report, the geographical coordinates of Indianapolis are 39.768 deg latitude, -86.158 deg longitude, and 712 ft elevation.

-The topography within 2 miles of Indianapolis is essentially flat, with a maximum elevation change of 89 feet, and an average elevation above sea level of 711 feet.
-Within 10 miles contains significant variations in elevation (564 feet).
-Within 50 miles contains very significant variations in elevation (840 feet).
+The topography within 2 miles of Indianapolis is essentially flat, with a maximum elevation change of 89 feet and an average elevation above sea level of 711 feet.
+Within 10 miles is essentially flat (564 feet).
+Within 50 miles contains significant variations in elevation (840 feet).

 The area within 2 miles of Indianapolis is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (87%), and within 50 miles by cropland (74%) and trees (17%).

 This report illustrates the typical weather in Indianapolis, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Indianapolis.

 For each station, the records are corrected for the elevation difference between that station and Indianapolis according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.